kristenpdx/professional_site/content/contact.md

 +++

-Connect with me via LinkedIn, Wordpress, or email.
+Connect with me via LinkedIn or email, or view some of my work on Wordpress or GitHub.